mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Adding Entities as Language-Agnostic Features in QA

-\minisection{Results} Table \ref{table:squad_retrieval} shows the performance in terms of the mean reciprocal rank score.
-We observe that the scores of \mlukeE{} are higher than \mlukeW{} across all the languages.
-This demonstrates that adding entities improves the degree of alignment of span representations, which explains the improvement of \mlukeE{} in the cross-lingual QA task.
+\minisection{Results} Table \ref{table:squad_retrieval} shows the retrieval performance in terms of the mean reciprocal rank score.
+We observe that the scores of \mlukeE{}\ba{} are higher than \mlukeW{}\ba{} across all the languages.
+This demonstrates that adding entities improves the degree of alignment of span representations, which may explain the improvement of \mlukeE{} in the cross-lingual QA task.